aridjayarecipes/cutesrecipes.web.app/content/post/2515-simple-way-to-prepare-favorite-healthy-soup-weight-loss-soup.md

 - "as per need some  coriander leaves"
 recipeinstructions:
 - "Chop all the veggies"
-- "Heat oil in a cooker add garlic ginger & chilli sauté it"
+- "Heat oil in a cooker add garlic ginger &amp; chilli sauté it"
-- "Then add onion sauté it & add all the veggies and salt"
+- "Then add onion sauté it &amp; add all the veggies and salt"
 - "Cook for a minute then add 2-3 cups of water and cook till 2-3 whistles"
 - "As the pressure release open cooker and churn/blend it"
-- "Transfer to a pan..& add black pepper powder..:cook till 2-3 boils"
+- "Transfer to a pan..&amp; add black pepper powder..:cook till 2-3 boils"
 - "Add coriander leaves and serve hot"
 categories:
 - Recipe